 Best Time To Visit : October to March

 Haryana was carved out of Punjab in 1966.
-It is a land of fat, flat fields and villages where the patriarch is still the venerated figure and politics revolves around rural and village-community loyalties.
+It is a land of flat fields, and villages where the patriarch is still the venerated figure and politics revolve around rural and village-community loyalties.
 Its history lies buried in the ground beneath our feet with excavations, daily revealing its distant past.
 Its roads merge with those of Delhi’s: it’s difficult to know where one begins and the other ends.

 Chandigarh is the capital of Punjab & Haryana and the language spoken is Punjabi.
-It is a typically north Indian city with an interest in Delhi: every family has one family member either working in the capital or atleast a married daughter staying in Delhi.
+It is a typically north Indian city with an interest in Delhi: every family has one family member either working in the capital or at least a married daughter staying in Delhi.
 People in Chandigarh lead disciplined lives.
-Unlike its more industrial neighbours like Ludhiana, it’s a service-oriented culture here.
+Unlike its more industrial neighbors like Ludhiana, it’s a service-oriented culture here.
 Chandigarh, is on the whole, a clean, planned, educated and corporate city.

 The People :

 Haryanvis are simple, straight-forward, enterprising and hard-working people.
-Preserving their old religious and social traditions, they celebrate festivals with traditional fervour.
-The region has its popular folklores, folksongs and musical instruments.
+Preserving their old religious and social traditions, they celebrate festivals with traditional fervor.
+The region has its popular folklores, folksongs, and musical instruments.
 The women are devoted and diligent and assist their men-folk on the farms.
-The people have simple food habits.
+People have simple food habits.
 They are known for their love for cattle and the abundance of milk and curd in their diet.
-Haryana’s Highways are replete with landscaped gardens, shops and hotels that prove to be weekend getaways for people of Delhi and neighbouring states.
-Of late, Haryanvis have also acquired a taste for weekend outings.
+Haryana’s Highways are replete with landscaped gardens, shops, and hotels that prove to be weekend getaways for people of Delhi and neighboring states.
+Of late, Haryanvi have also acquired a taste for weekend outings.

-Essentially an agricultural state, Haryana also has a few industries that produce tractors, bicycles and sanitaryware.
-Panipat is the main textile centre where cotton fabrics and carpets are produced.
+Essentially an agricultural state, Haryana also has a few industries that produce tractors, bicycles, and sanitaryware.
+Panipat is the main textile center where cotton fabrics and carpets are produced.
 For tourists, the state has created a number of parks and lakes that add charm to the overall green scenery.
 Chandigarh is the shared capital of Punjab and Haryana, the main language is Punjabi, Hindi.

 – 18 million.